calrissian/accumulo-recipes/store/entity-store/README.md

 ## Persisting and querying JSON

-Mango provides a utility for flattening json into a collection of tuples that can be used to hydrate entity objects.
-The same utility can also be used to re-expand the flattened tuples back into json.
+Mango provides a utility for flattening json into a collection of attributes that can be used to hydrate entity objects.
+The same utility can also be used to re-expand the flattened attributes back into json.
 This allows users to quickly get their data into the entity store without spending too much time worrying about object parsing and translation.

 First thing you'll want to do is probably to turn your json into an entity.
 You'll need a Jackson ```ObjectMapper```:
 ```java